 OSE is a maker-like collective of engineers, farmers, and various other interested parties whose goal is to distill the technological necessities of agriculture, building, and manufacturing down to the smallest point possible; ideally allowing a small group of people with access to nothing but basic tools and scrap materials to build or rebuild a sustainable and viable, modern civilization from scratch.
 It’s incredibly ambitious, unwaveringly idealistic, and truly has the potential to unleash a massive amount of change across whole swaths of the planet.

-And this is the first two minutes of
+And this is the first two minutes of the unsold pilot:

 For some people, a kitchen is a place where wonders never cease.
 For others, it’s akin to Mordor: a place into which one simply cannot walk and expect to survive.
 For Hannah Harto, the kitchen is where one goes to drink heavily while playing with fire.